irecsys/CARSKit/README.md

 ### Release Notes
 ------------------

-**2015/11/11, Version 0.2.0 (Coming Soon)**
+**2015/11/09, Version 0.2.0**
 * **What's New**:
- - add Tensor Factorization into CARSKit
+ - add Tensor Factorization (CPTF) into CARSKit
+ - update API documents and the configuration file setting.conf
+ - release user's guide, "A User's Guide to CARSKit"
  - optimize the coding
- - probably add some post-filtering algorithms
 * **To-Do List**:
   - preparation to integrate with LibRec
-  - may implement more context-aware recommendation algorithms
+  - add some post-filtering algorithms to the kit

 **2015/09/25, Initial Release Version 0.1.0**